Hypermedia and REST

 In Hypermedia responses, we require the use of absolute URLs (as stated in the above section).
 If your API lives behind an API Management, the actual URI of the (backend) API will be different from the URI which is the one to call, i.e. the one of the API management gateway.

-• host: Must contain the host name of the API Gateway; this is the host an API client uses to actually talk to the API.
+: Must contain the host name of the API Gateway; this is the host an API client uses to actually talk to the API.proto

-• proto: The protocol/schema to use.
-This MUST be https for all of our APIs (see security and authentication)
+for all of our APIs (see security and authentication)- Extension

-• Extension port: OPTIONAL - The port of the API Gateway.
-Usually this can be assumed to be 443 if proto equals https; use if deviating
+: OPTIONAL - The port of the API Gateway.
+Usually this can be assumed to be443

-• Extension prefix: The base path of the API on the API Gateway, e.g. /someapi/v1.
+: The base path of the API on the API Gateway, e.g./someapi/v1

 Forwarded: proto=https;host=api.contenthub.haufe.io;port=443;prefix=/ingest/v1